 Available as a Free Standing Elective

 This Level 1 module runs in the second semester.
 It explores the physical principles and mathematical description of oscillatory and wave phenomena, which find application in many areas of classical and modern physics and astrophysics.
-The module requires a firm grasp of material covered in Level 1 Mechanics, and it sets the stage for the treatment of more advanced topics in optics, quantum mechanics, and electromagnetism at Levels 2 and 3.
-A mathematics component is included, in which fundamental techniques routinely used in physics are taught and practised.
-There is also a laboratory component, which involves bench work, computing and communication exercises.
+The module requires a firm grasp of the material covered in Level 1 Mechanics, and it sets the stage for the treatment of more advanced topics in optics, and electromagnetism at Levels 2 and 3.
+A mathematics component is included, in which fundamental techniques routinely used in physics are taught and practiced.
+There is also a laboratory component, which involves bench work, computing, and communication exercises.

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/phy-10020/lists

 To introduce and develop the basic concepts of oscillation and wave theory, which underpin many topics in physics, and the mathematics necessary to achieve this understanding.
-To develop the transferable, practical and computational skills that are required by the practising physicist or astrophysicist.
+To develop the transferable, practical, and computational skills that are required by the practicing physicist or astrophysicist.